kensanata/just-halberds/Knives.md

 Similarly, chairs and positions are handed out in exchange for services rendered.
-When a sponsor offers you a chair at a magic school and a post with gangsters or administrators of the realm, your Status increases by +1.
+When a sponsor offers you a chair at a magic school or a post with gangsters or administrators of the realm, your Status increases by +1.

 ## Dice Rolls and Combat

-If you want to do something and the outcome is uncertain, discuss with the referee an attribute and a talent to use, provided there is a suitable match.
-Roll 2d6 ≤ attribute + talent to succeed.
+If you want to do something and the outcome is uncertain, discuss with the referee what to roll.
+Often you’ll need to roll 2d6 ≤ attribute + talent to succeed.
 If it's very hard, you might have to roll 3d6 ≤ attribute + talent.
+If you don’t have the necessary talent, a penalty of -2 might apply, or a roll might be impossible.

 Combat is divided into rounds.
 Everyone may attack, cast magic, or do something else once per round.
 All participants announce their action